 Seasonality, as it does at sister restaurant Gracie’s, informs every aspect of the bakery’s operation.
 In the summer, Ellie’s will even press fresh lavender into the sides of the cake just so.
 (This is more of a wedding option, but still.
 Who doesn’t want a birthday cake covered in gold leaf?
 The team is accommodating and will work with you to customize the cake of your dreams.)

-Be advised that all celebration cakes require at least 48 hours notice.
-Ellie’s also makes an amazing ice cream macaron cart, which is great for people who want their cake with a fancy twist on ice cream.
-Check out their flavors and pricing here, or order your cake in advance here.
+FYI: all celebration cakes require at least 48 hours’ notice.
+Ellie’s also makes an amazing ice cream macaron cart, which is ideal for parties.
+It’s also great for people who want their cake and a fancy twist on ice cream to go with it.

 Miss Vegan (Modern, Edgy, Vegan)

-This Federal Hill coffee and dessert cafe makes classic cakes the appeal to purists and old school types.
-Their popular All-American Chocolate Cake and Tiramisu cake are decorated simply, but the flavors are to die for.
-Pastiche does not do custom cakes, but it’s a great place to stop by and pick up a quick 10-15 person cake last-minute.
+This Federal Hill coffee and dessert cafe makes classic cakes the appeal to purists and old-school types.
+Their popular All-American Chocolate Cake and Tiramisu cake are simple, but the flavors are incredible.
+Pastiche Fine Desserts does not do custom cakes, but it’s a great place to stop by and pick up a quick 10-15 person cake last-minute.
 They can also write on the cake for free.
 (And the cake itself is guaranteed to be good.)

 Blush Bakeshop (Cute Designs, Epic Flavor, Vegan)

 Blush Bakeshop makes excellent 100% vegan birthday cakes that need to be ordered 1 week in advance.
 These customizable cakes come in a variety of standard and unique flavors, from chocolate and vanilla to chai, red velvet, and matcha.